binduvr/LOGiC/README.md

 ## Running the application
 To run the application:
+1. Change the values in admin_settings.ini to suit your needs.

-1. Run run.py to start the web server
+2. Run run.py to start the web server
 ```
 python run.py
 ```

-2. The server is now running.
+3. The server is now running.

 ### Routes
 The application has various routes (or URLs) which have different functions.
 All URLs for the development version have the prefix *http://localhost:5000/* which is to be placed before the following routes.
 These routes return output in JSON format.